A Survey on Scalable LoRaWAN for Massive IoT: Recent Advances, Potentials, and Challenges: Collision Avoidance Mechanisms

-Even though slotted MAC protocols have been broadly investigated in the literature for decades and many real-world applications depend on them, the distinctive characteristics of LoRa PHY layer characteristics, as well as the duty cycle restrictions imposed in sub-GHz ISM bands, render the design of new Time-Slotted MAC layers suitable for LoRa networks a difficult problem.
-Authors in \cite{Zorbas2020a} discuss the specific LoRa characteristics that should be taken into account when designing time-slotted MAC protocols, and they summarize the current enhancement in this field.
-A timeslot scheduling scheme that captures the requirement of LoRaWAN-based machine-type communications was presented in \cite{9217770} for massive deployment to increase the number of EDs that can transmit over a single GWs.
-The proposed scheme does not require additional downlink transmissions and the synchronization between the EDs and the GW while considering the particular characteristics of the network such as multi-channel diversity, quasi-orthogonal DRs, and the periodicity of traffic.
-A new decoding scheme was incorporated into the slotted MAC protocol \cite{9217247} which allowed decoding symbols of multiple colliding frames.
-This decoding scheme compares symbols at each subslot (instead of each symbols' end), increasing its ability to decode collided frames.
+Although slotted MAC protocols have been broadly investigated in the literature for decades and many real-world applications depend on them, the distinctive LoRa PHY layer characteristics, and the duty-cycle restrictions imposed in sub-GHz ISM bands, render the design of new time-slotted MAC layers suitable for LoRa networks a difficult problematic.
+The authors of \cite{Zorbas2020a} discussed the specific LoRa characteristics that should be considered when designing time-slotted MAC protocols, and they summarize the current enhancement in this field.
+A timeslot scheduling scheme that captures the requirements of LoRaWAN-based machine-type communications was presented in \cite{9217770} for massive deployment to increase the number of EDs that can transmit over a single GW.
+The proposed scheme does not require additional downlink TXs or synchronization between EDs and the GW while considering the particular characteristics of the network such as multi-channel diversity, quasi-orthogonal DRs, and traffic periodicity.
+A new decoding scheme was incorporated into the slotted MAC protocol \cite{9217247}, which allowed decoding symbols of multiple colliding frames.
+This decoding scheme compares symbols at each subslot (instead of each symbol end), increasing its ability to decode collided frames.
 Besides the decoding scheme, the proposed slotted MAC protocol includes retransmission management.